Fine-tuned LLMs Know More, Hallucinate Less with Few-Shot Sequence-to-Sequence Semantic Parsing over Wikidata: ( ) Dataset

-In total, we dropped about 5\% of the examples from WebQuestionsSP, keeping 2931 examples from the training set and 1560 from the test set.
-We withhold the last 500 examples from the training set as the dev set.
-We evaluate using two metrics: (1) query accuracy which measures if the predicted logical form matches the gold logical form exactly, and (2) answer accuracy which measures if the retrieved answers by the predicted logical form match gold answers.

-Among these examples, about 12\% have no answer in Wikidata.
-A KBQA system should be able to {\em understand} a question even if its answers are not available in the underlying knowledge base currently.
-However, it does not make sense to evaluate answer accuracy for these examples.
-Thus, we present two versions of the benchmark: (1) {\bf \WWQ} containing only questions whose answers are in Wikidata so both query accuracy and answer accuracy can be evaluated, (2) {\bf \WWQSP} containing all examples and we only evaluate query accuracy.
-The size of each version of the dataset is shown in Table~\ref{tab:dataset}.
-The complete dataset will be made available upon the publication of the paper.

-Given that Wikikdata has 100 million entities and 3,000 useful properties for answering questions, the training data set is woefully inadequate and can be considered as a ``fewshot'' training data set at best.
+In total, we dropped 9\% of the examples from WebQuestionsSP and created a training, dev, and test set of 2431, 454, and 1431 samples, respectively.
+Given that Wikidata has 100 million entities and 3,000 useful properties for answering questions, the training data set is woefully inadequate and can be considered as a ``fewshot'' training set at best.